solo-io/supergloo/docs/content/guides/configure_role_based_api.md

 kubectl get ValidatingWebhookConfiguration rbac-webhook -oyaml
 ```

-When a CRUD operation is attempted against the API group `networking.mesh.gloo.solo.io`, the web hook is triggered and passed to the rbac service for validation.
-The rbac service makes a determination of whether the action should be allowed.
+When a CRUD operation is attempted against the API group `networking.mesh.gloo.solo.io`, the web hook is triggered and passed to the `rbac-webhook` service for validation.
+The service makes a determination of whether the action should be allowed.

 ## Disable role-based API